EXPLAINER: Will Pricey Hawai‘i Do Enough to Limit Evictions Come Aug. 6?

-HONOLULU — A federal freeze on most evictions enacted last year is scheduled to expire Saturday after the Biden administration extended the original date by a month.
-The moratorium, put in place by the U.S. Centers for Disease Control and Prevention in September, was the only tool keeping millions of tenants in their homes.
+HONOLULU — A federal freeze on most evictions enacted last year is scheduled to expire July 31, after the Biden administration extended the date by a month.
+The moratorium, put in place by the Centers for Disease Control and Prevention in September, was the only tool keeping millions of tenants in their homes.
 Many of them lost jobs during the coronavirus pandemic and had fallen months behind on their rent.

 What's being done to help people facing eviction?

 Hawaii’s counties are providing federal relief money to those needing help covering their rent and utility bills.
 On Oahu, Catholic Charities Hawaii and the Council for Native Hawaiian Advancement are processing $114 million for those behind on rent and utility bills going back to March 13, 2020.
 It will be in effect through December 2021.

 On Monday, Ige signed legislation encouraging landlords and tenants to mediate disputes as a means to prevent evictions.
 The new law also aims to stop an avalanche of cases overwhelming the courts when the moratorium expires.

 It requires landlords to notify a mediation center if they are terminating a rental agreement to prevent landlords from going directly to court.
 It also delays when a landlord may take possession of a unit if a tenant schedules mediation, potentially giving tenants time to work things out.
 The measure allocates funds to mediators who may negotiate rent reductions and payment plans and help landlords and tenants obtain rental assistance money.

 Aloha United Way has been training staff who answer its 211 helpline on the rights and responsibilities of landlords and tenants.
 They are ready to refer people to mediators and places where they can apply for rental assistance.